jugglinmike/speaking-nix/src/material/networking/index.md

 "nginx".
 Despite this, Python's `http.server` still demonstrates the core concepts well, so we'll use it in this chapter.

+Note that the server is running on "port 8000."
+We'll discuss ports later in this chapter.
+For now, we'll simply account for this by adding `:8000` to the end of our requests' addresses.

 ---

 :continued: